 Garry and I flew into Cairo on November 27.
 We'd literally flown directly from South America to Egypt, stopping briefly in Madrid and Barcelona to change aircraft.
 It was a long and arduous flight - even in business class.
 Our arrival kicked off with a minor disaster when our bags didn't accompany us from Argentina.
-I suspect that an incredibly tight, and rather confusing, transfer we made in Madrid didn't serve us well.
+I suspect that an incredibly tight and rather confusing transfer we made in Madrid didn't serve us well.

 Shona knows her stuff.
 She made our Lonely Planet guide next to useless.
 Of course, we never admitted this.
 Instead, we constantly threatened to check our guidebook before acting on her 'local knowledge' recommendations.
 She soon had an effective solution to this threat, simply banning guidebooks from regular briefing sessions.

-Our first day in Egypt was spent visiting key sights in Cairo.
-We started with the Pyramids and the Sphinx, before visiting the equally famous Egyptian museum where King Tutankhamun's golden treasures are displayed.
 The Pyramids are everything you'd expect them to be.
-Sadly they didn't make the most memorable impression as the Giza plateau was crowded with persistent touts, dodgy tourist police on the make, and local students keen to become your well-paid 'guide'.
-However, in fairness, some kids just wanted us to take a photo with them for fun.
+Sadly, they didn't create the most memorable impression as the Giza plateau was crowded with persistent touts, dodgy tourist police on the make, and local students keen to become your well-paid 'guide'.
+It was hard to absorb the historic atmosphere with so many distractions.
+However, in fairness, some kids just wanted to take their photo with us for fun.

 Follow our next adventure here.